anjalibajaj23318/Task-Manager/README.md

 2. Implement persistent storage for tasks using localStorage, IndexedDB, or an external API, so that tasks are not lost when the page is refreshed.

 ```
-This is partially working as I am able to store the value of the value provided from SSR but others are not being saved.
+This is partially working as I am able to store the value provided from SSR but others are not being saved.
 I was not able to reproduce the error or had difficulty in understanding why it is giving me an error.
 I also tried to use an API that todoist which happens to have information related to task but was not able to follow it correct in the next.js as I am not aware of the proper functioning.

 I tried to use normal localstorage and called it in useeffect to determine its value for to get load data.

-Also, I have never used Indexed db hence, I tried to use lOcalStorage which I have seen while working in different applications.
+Also, I have never used Indexed db hence, I tried to use localStorage which I have seen while working in different applications.

 ```